snehilvj/dmc-docs/docs/colorinput/colorinput.md

 .. exec::docs.colorinput.swatches-only

 ### Remove or replace preview
-By default, color preview will be rendered on the left side of the input, you can remove it (withPreview=False prop) or replace with an icon.
+By default, color preview will be rendered on the left side of the input, you can remove it using `withPreview=False` or replace with an icon.

 .. exec::docs.colorinput.preview